tenstorrent/tt-mlir/docs/src/adding-an-op.md

 - Next we have `extraClassDeclaration`, which enables us to inject member functions, written directly in C++, into the generated class.
-We are doing this for this particular case in order to satisfy the DPS interface which requires an implementation for getting the mutatated output tensor.
+We are doing this for this particular case in order to satisfy the DPS interface which requires an implementation for getting the mutated output tensor.
 - Finally, we have `hasVerifier = 1`, this tells MLIR that we have a verifier function that will be called to validate the operation.
 This is a good practice to ensure that the IR is well formed.